-When I first took a look at the Rockwell Jawhorse for review, I realized that it bears as much resemblance to a sawhorse as a Porsche does to a Conestoga wagon.
-Sure, they might roughly be the same species.
-But other than that, the Jawhorse and the sawhorse are light-years apart.
+When we first took a look at the Rockwell Jawhorse for review, we realized that it bears as much resemblance to a sawhorse as a Porsche does to a Conestoga wagon.
+Sure, they might roughly be the same species, but otherwise, the Jawhorse and the sawhorse are light-years apart.

-Yes, the Rockwell Jawhorse, and its Plywood Jaw, are nearly 100% steel (just minimal touches of plastic), a perfect, immobile platform for even heavy items like 3/4" plywood sheets...or heavier.
+The Rockwell Jawhorse and its Plywood Jaw are nearly 100% steel (just minimal touches of plastic), a perfect, immobile platform for even heavy items like 3/4" plywood sheets...or heavier.

 The Jawhorse's Jaw